English 7-12 English, Lang. Arts, Reading Certification

 This course provides future educators opportunities to grow as writers, personally and professionally, through interaction with the conventions of writing, literature, and writing across the curriculum, all within a writing community focused on education of self and others.
-Prerequisite: ENGL 1301 and ENGL 1302 with a grade of C or better.
+Prerequisite: ENGL 1301 with a grade of C or better, and ENGL 1302 or ENGL 2311 with grades of C or better.

 ENG 424.
-History and Grammar of the English Language.
+History and Structure of the English Language.
 3 Hours.

 Participants will cover topics that include the basic features of human language, a historical study of English, and a study of English phonology, morphology, and syntax.

 ENG 430.
 Studies in Women's Literature.
 3 Hours.

 This course provides a study of the various images of women in literature with an emphasis on the twentieth century.

 ENG 442.
 Advanced American Literature (EL).
 3 Hours.